-More information about how to properly set up ActiveMQ for Opencast can be found in the message broker configuration documentation.
+More information about how to properly set up ActiveMQ for Opencast, cluster installations in particular, can be found in the message broker configuration documentation.

 The basic installation will give you an all-in-one Opencast distribution on a single server.
-For productions, most users prefer deploying Opencast over several machines, which allows for a better workload distribution.
-You can list all available Opencast packages with:
+For production, most users prefer deploying Opencast as a cluster, which allows for a better workload distribution.
+You can list all available Opencast packages/distributions with:

 yum search opencast

 This will list all available Opencast distributions in the form

 Packages will automatically upgrade to the latest minor version in a release series when running

 They do not automatically upgrade the latest major version.

 This is intentional since additional migration steps might be required.

 For example, if you install Opencast 9.1, you get the latest 9.x release, but no 10 release.

 These instructions will upgrade Opencast to a new version which may be incompatible with older versions.
 Thus, a rollback might not be possible.
 If you are performing this on a production system, please ensure you have valid backups prior to taking the next steps.